bologer/anycomment.io/readme.txt

 > Give ability to drag & drop some of the elements, change colors, sized, etc. However it will come a bit further, for now a few new design options will be added.

 * Added option to premoderate comments with links, #84
+* Improved comments caching, they should be working x1.5 faster now, #151

 **Fixes:**